-6. Review of CCFN 100626, Resolution creating a Bronzeville Advisory Committee.

-- A. Committee membership structure, process, and authority

-- B. Committee roles and responsibilities

-- C. Other
+- 6. Review of CCFN 100626, Resolution creating a Bronzeville Advisory Committee. - A. Committee membership structure, process, and authority - B. Committee roles and responsibilities - C. Other for the committee to revisit these matters at the next meeting.

 Chair Vernon said that documents related to the committee's enabling legislation, procedures for reviewing RFPs and listings, and past recommendations on making changes to the committee were forwarded to members for their review.